zognin/tp/docs/UserGuide.md

 #### 4.7.3 Viewing top 10 most popular recipes
 * Your top 10 most popular recipes, that appear most frequently in the all your orders will be shown in a pie chart.
-* We rank the popularity of orders by compare the total order quantity of each recipe. <br>
+* We rank the popularity of orders by comparing the total order quantity of each recipe. <br>
   (e.g. Compare an order list with only these 3 orders: 'Chicken Rice x 4', 'Fried Rice x 2' and 'Fried Rice x 1'.<br>
   Chicken rice is more popular since its total quantity (sum of all its `ORDER_QUANTITY`) is higher, i.e. 4 > 2 + 1.)
 * Ties are broken arbitrarily i.e. If there are multiple recipes with the same number of order quantities, 10 random recipes